rogerhu/compsci_guides/Single-Number.md

 4) Return number with a single count
 ```

 **General Idea:** Use XOR(Exclusive or) and the same number will return zero.
-Apply to all numbers and we isolate the non-duplicate number
+All numbers except for one is a duplicate and we isolate the non-duplicate number according to the binary code.

 ```markdown
 1) Create total variable